 2. Get Your Growing Supplies

-Here’s what you’ll need to start pepper seeds indoors and continue growing them outside in pots.
+Here’s what you’ll need to start peppers indoors and continue growing pepper plants outside in pots.

 - Seed Starter Kit + Plant Hat Mat (see notes)